-Our services revenue was 57% of our total revenues for the six months ended September 30, 2020 and 60% of our total revenues for the six months ended September 30, 2019.
+Our services revenue was 56% of our total revenues for the six months ended September 30, 2021 and 57% of our total revenues for the six months ended September 30, 2020.
 Our services revenue is made up of fees from the delivery of customer support and other professional services, which are typically sold in connection with the sale of our software applications.
 Customer support agreements provide technical support and unspecified software updates on a when-and-if-available basis for an annual fee based on licenses purchased and the level of service subscribed.
 Other professional services include consulting, assessment and design services, implementation and post-deployment services and training, all of which to date have predominantly been sold in connection with the sale of software applications.
-Our newly launched software-as-a-service solution, branded Metallic, is also included in services revenue.
-Revenue from Metallic, which has not been material to date, is recognized ratably over the contract period.
+Our software-as-a-service solution, branded Metallic, is also included in services revenue.
+Revenue from Metallic is recognized ratably over the contract period.